variantstudios/wisdomwaysacupuncture.com/_posts/2016-08-21-acupuncture-tips-from-the-earth-element-for-staying-balanced-in-late-summer.md

 3. Exercise regularly to prevent your Earth Energy from stagnating and “turning into mud”, slowing your digestion and bringing stubbornness and obstinacy.
 4. As the earth rotates around the sun every single day, the Earth organs thrive on regularity…so keep your daily routine as regular as possible.
 5. If you truly tend to over-give and drain your own reserves, perhaps it’s time to back off and make a commitment this season to care for yourself first.
-6. Schedule some acupuncture appointments to address issues of weight gain, digestive complaints, or emotional emptiness.&nbsp; If they are deriving from Earth Element imbalances, this is the best time of year to work on them.
+6. Schedule some acupuncture appointments to address issues of weight gain, digestive complaints, or emotional emptiness.
+If they are deriving from Earth Element imbalances, this is the best time of year to work on them.

 The more we do now to preserve and conserve our digestive energies, the more we reap the harvest – both physically and emotionally – of the sweetness that is the hallmark of this season.